left-curve/left-curve/quint/grug_ics23.md

 ## Calculating root hash from existence proof

 This function uses existence proof to calculate root hash out of it.
-To do so, first it calculates hash of the leaf based on `key` and `value` from the proof.
-To do so, we are using a specific hash function from Grug JMT implementation.
 <!--
 ```bluespec "definitions" +=